anna-money/anna-mobile-llm-agent/README.md

 #### Run Android emulator:
 1. Install Android Studio
 2. Install ADB tool
-3. Download the desired APK file (the agent can work with in any app)
+3. Download the desired APK file (the agent can work with in any app) or install the app from the Google Play Store
 4. Run the app in the emulator and find the path where the ADB is installed

 #### Run the agent: